Blockware Intelligence Newsletter: Week 39

 With the release of the FOMC minutes on Wednesday, we saw a strong uptick in algorithmic trading intraday and thus, volatility.
 Powell and committee members essentially said more of their usual, reiterating that we’ll continue to see 50bps interest rate hikes from future meetings.

-An ncreased Fed funds rate (FFR) puts selling pressure on equities due to the most important relationship in finance: Rates ↑ = Bond Prices ↓
+An increased Fed funds rate (FFR) puts selling pressure on equities due to the most important relationship in finance: Rates ↑ = Bond Prices ↓

 (Go back to last week’s newsletter for a more in-depth explanation on the effect bond prices have on stock prices)